United We Fight, United We Win

 Access To Care

 United Way of Portage County has partnered with SingleCare (formerly FamilyWize) to bring prescription discounts to individuals and families not covered by health insurance or those who do not have adequate medical coverage.
-United Way of Portage County joins the more than 700 United Ways in all 50 states in an effort to help over 13 million people save $1.5 billion in prescription cost since 2005.
+United Way of Portage County joins the more than 700 United Ways in all 50 states in an effort to help more than 13 million people save $1.5 billion in prescription cost since 2005.
 So far, more than 10 million cards have been distributed.
 The FamilyWize Prescription Discount card could lower the cost of medicine by an average of 45%.
 United Way of Portage County provides these cards free-of-charge to everyone in our community.
 There are no age restrictions, no income restrictions, no limit on how many times you can use it and no waiting to get a card.

 Get Your Card Now